Inviting Friends and Family Members to the U.S.

 - The visit to the United States will be temporary.

-- There are adequate funds to cover the cost of transportation and cost of living in the United States.
+- There are adequate funds to cover the cost of transportation and cost of expenses (accomodation, food, etc.) in the United States.

 - The visitors have residences outside the United States to which they intend to return.

 For the first item listed above, both an invitation letter from you and a certificate of attendance letter from your school may be necessary.
 A certificate of attendance letter is usually provided by the registrar's office at your school.
 Some schools provide letters of invitation to Commencement.
 Please inquire with your school.

-For the second item, your family or friends may provide evidence of sufficient funds to support themselves while in the United States in the form of a bank statement.
+For the second item, your family or friends may provide evidence of sufficient funds to cover their expenses while in the United States in the form of a bank statement.
 Alternatively, you may provide your current bank statement as evidence of adequate financial support to cover their temporary stay in the United States.